doitintl/iris3/README.md

 * CloudSQL (Labels name, zone, region)
   * These receive a label only on the cron schedule, not on creation.
 * Google Cloud Storage buckets  (Labels name, location)
+* In addition to these, project labels may be copied into each resource, if you have configured that in `config.yaml`

 ## Installation
 ### Before deploying